ARMmbed/mbed-os/docs/design-documents/nfc/nfc_design.md

 #### NFC remote target

-*Note: This is initially out of scope for the initial release*
+*Note: This is out of scope for the initial release*

 The `NFCRemoteTarget` class derives from `NFCTarget` and additionally from `NFCRemoteEndpoint`.